The Negative Impact of TikTok on Teens

 Conclusion

 TikTok is a fun and creative outlet for users to post dance compilations, tell funny jokes, and show off their talents.
-But some of the content users post can contain explicit language, suggestive themes, and lewd gestures.
+But some of the content users post can contain explicit language, suggestive themes, and lewd gestures, and since the app’s algorithm is designed to be addictive, teens may have difficulty turning off the app.